-- Detail measures to minimise operational water quality impacts on surface waters and groundwater. - Stormwater plans detailing the proposed methods of drainage without impacting on the downstream properties. - · Relevant Policies and Guidelines: - o Guidelines for development adjoining land and water managed by DECCW (OEH, 2013).
+- Detail measures to minimise operational water quality impacts on surface waters and groundwater. - Stormwater plans detailing the proposed methods of drainage without impacting on the downstream properties.

+Guidelines for developments adjoining land managed by the Office of Environment and Heritage (OEH, 2013).